fluent/fluent-bit-docs/installation/windows.md

 ## Installation Packages

-The latest stable version is 2.1.2 each version is available on the Github release as well as at :
+The latest stable version is 2.1.4.
+Each version is available on the Github release as well as at:

 | INSTALLERS                                                                                       | SHA256 CHECKSUMS                                                 |
 | ------------------------------------------------------------------------------------------------ | ---------------------------------------------------------------- |